The Car Crash Presidency

 Russian espionage?
 Could be!

 Could have been Russians.
-Could have been ‘other people’.
+Could have been ‘other people.’

-The problem is, we are only 6 months into a projected four year run.
+The problem is, we are only six months into a projected four-year run.

 How high will he have to drive the stakes, and how many other antics can he dream up to keep his audience tuned in?